Mektrode/parse/README.md

-PTSD
+Parse Notes test/doodle
 ====

-parse test with to-do list
+Playing with a Parse to-do list ^-^ :)